ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ddc_frequency_translation_phase_q

     The Q center frequency phase in degrees at the first point of the acquisition.
-Use this attribute only when :py:data:`niscope.Session.ddc_data_processing_mode` is set to Complex.
+Use this property only when :py:data:`niscope.Session.ddc_data_processing_mode` is set to Complex.
     Default Value: 90